sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/suspend_process.md

 # Suspending a managed instance

 This page documents how suspension of managed instances are done for [managed instances](./index.md).
-This is useful when Sales team would like to re-engage a customer at a later and they already have a managed instance provisioned.
-We will tear off most resources while still keeping the persistent data (disk snapshot) around.
+This is useful when Sales team would like to re-engage a customer at a later date and they already have a managed instance provisioned.
+We will tear down most resources while still keeping the persistent data (disk snapshot) around.

 Managed instances configuration is tracked in [`deploy-sourcegraph-managed-instances`](https://github.com/sourcegraph/deploy-sourcegraph-managed).